From Human to Divine-Human in Diagrams

 Orientation & Expression of Conscious Intelligence

 Secular individuals tend to believe that reality consists exclusively of the material, sensual experiences of life, thus they rarely encounter spiritual consciousness and life in the top two chakras.
-Having thus formulated this (false) perspective which places the personal self in “the center of the universe,” secular people believe their intellect is the highest order of intelligence on the planet.
+Having thus formulated this illusory perspective which places the personal self in “the center of the universe,” secular people believe their intellect is the highest order of intelligence on the planet.
 For them, this unique position in the order of the universe gives them the “all-knowing” intellect to recreate the world in their own image.
 They feel it is their “responsibility” to let the unenlightened masses know what must be done to “make things right” in the world.
 Consequently, based on human nature, these people seek power in the world to direct and control all the people who remain ignorant of their “enlightened” worldview.
+Since these people already know everything, they do not self-reflect or give consideration to other people’s perspectives which make them prime candidates for socio-pathetic behavior.

 If we were to stop and truly consider the power of physical nature, we would find it hard to comprehend the intense and compelling hold with which elemental matter grips living human beings.
 We are virtually trapped in an elemental body of matter, trapped in a sensual, material world, and driven by fear and necessity to sustain this physical form or face the prospect of death.
 To perceive life exclusively from this physical level of reality is depressing, but for many people this is the only reality they have known or will know.
 All human beings would be condemned to this desperate, lonely, animalistic, survival experience if Jesus Christ had not been willing to sacrifice his life to break the grip of this dark and compelling illusion to awaken the spirit of life within the body.